pragmaticcoders/pragmatic-hodlings/README.md

 ![tokenShares](https://pragmaticcoders.github.io/pragmatic-hodlings/images/tokenShares.png)

-## Transfers gas usage
+## Settlement gas costs and maximum members count

-Token settlement gas usage depends on total member count and token transfer method implementation.
-Gas usage was tested for ERC20 OpenZeppelin implementation.
-Testing accounts never owned tokens.
+After running several tests of gas used by `settleToken` function we came up with some conclusions.
+Test were done for Zeppelin ERC20 token implementation, test accounts have never owned tokens, and members count on contract was increasing up to 100.

-Average change of gas usage after add new member for 100 members was 33 000 gas.
+First of all settlement gas cost increase each time we add new member by average 33 000 gas.
-Actual block gas limit is 8 milions.
+Furthermore a block has a gas limit which is 8 000 000 for now.

+If we do the math we get maximum members count for a contract which is 242.\
-8 000 000 / 33 000 ~~ 242
+`8 000 000 / 33 000  ~ 242`

-With this calculation maximum of members in contract is about 242.

-If block gas limit were decreased or added more than available members, solution is:
+*Warning!* \
+In case of emergency when member count at contract exceed possible limit we should consider this solusions:
-- create newer version of contract (e.g. with request withdraw)
+* Create newer version of contract  (e.g. with scenario when member pays for its transfer)
-- move all members to new contract
+* Move all members to new contract
-- add as a only member created contract, then do settlement on old contract.
-It is a emergency scenario.

-Warning!
-Count of max members calculated as 242 depends on token transfer gas usage and current block gas limit.

 ## Contributing